 Biology (BIO)

+Course #: 06121 Credits: 1

+PEIMS #: 03010200 Grades: 9-10

-In Biology, students conduct field and laboratory investigations, use scientific methods during investigations, and make informed decisions using critical-thinking and scientific problemsolving.
-Students in biology study a variety of topics that include the following: structures and functions of cells and viruses; growth and development of organisms; cells, tissues, and organs; nucleic acids and genetics; taxonomy; metabolism and energy transfers in living organisms; living systems; homeostasis; ecosystems; and plants and the environment.
+In Biology, students conduct field and labora use scientific methods during investigations, a informed decisions using critical-thinking and solving.
+Students in biology study a variety of the following: structures and functions of cells and make scientific problem- topics that include

+growth and development of organisms; cells, tissues, and organs; nucleic acids and genetics; taxonomy; metabolism and energy transfers in living organisms; living systems; homeostasis; ecosystems; and plants and the environment.
 Preparation for End of Course testing will be included.